 - Vibrsho beepg modcustomitatic shock moddd stathree traiyour dop

 Next up is the LINNSE Camcorder.
 The company, LINNSE, is a bit of a mystery.
 They have no website, so every search on Google brings up nothing.
 I highly suspect that this is a Chinese manufacturer of a different name who simply makes a range of camcorders branded with “LINNSE.”
 It would appear that they sell almost exclusively on Amazon, although you may find some third-party retailers selling LINNSE cameras on the Best Buy site.

 The LINNSE Camcorder is one of those cameras I warned you about.
 On paper, it seems amazing.
 18x digital zoom, full 1080p HD recording, night vision, remote control, and more.

 But that’s where the good stops.
-Customers on Amazon had many problems.
-They gave it 3.3 out of 5-stars.
-Every customer complained that the picture isn’t high definition, despite marketing the camera as an HD camcorder.
+Many customer reviews claim that the picture isn’t high definition, despite marketing the camera as an HD camcorder.
 Almost everyone said the quality is terrible.

 Next, we have the Panasonic HC-V770.
 Panasonic is one of the oldest electronics manufacturers in the world.
 The company was founded in 1918 in Japan to manufacture light bulb sockets.
 It supplied electronics to the Japanese military in World War II and created controversy over its use of slave labor in occupied countries.
 After the war, it switched to consumer electronics, where we find it today.